 Although GWAS is a powerful approach to identify potentially causal genes associated with kernel carotenoid levels, efforts are still needed to translate these findings into innovative breeding strategies to more effectively and efficiently develop nutritionally enhanced sweet corn.
 Illustrative of such translational genomics work, marker-assisted selection (MAS) for favorable lcyE and crtRB1 alleles with validated effects has been successfully conducted to increase β-carotene content in mature kernels of tropical maize (Babu et al., 2013; Zunjare et al., 2018).
 Suggestive of the potential for increasing carotenoids in sweet corn, Yang et al. (2018) employed MAS to introgress a favorable allele of lcyE identified by Harjes et al. (2008) into four sweet corn lines, resulting in elevated β-carotene, provitamin A, and total carotenoid levels in fresh kernels.
-These two genes, however, do not account for all the heritable variation for individual and higher overall kernel carotenoid levels.
+These two genes, however, do not account for all the heritable variation for individual and overall kernel carotenoid levels.
 Owens et al. (2014) reported that a small set of markers targeting eight candidate genes underlying QTL associated with carotenoid biosynthesis and retention was as effective for predicting mature grain carotenoid traits as a genome-wide marker dataset in a panel of temperate and tropical maize.
 Given the potential for genomic selection to accelerate genetic gain per unit of time (Meuwissen et al., 2001), it is paramount to test whether the QTL-targeted set of 8 carotenoid-related candidate genes is sufficient for genomic prediction of fresh kernel carotenoids in the genetically distinct germplasm pool of sweet corn.

 In our study, a sweet corn association panel was used to dissect the genetic control of natural variation for carotenoid levels in fresh kernels and construct genomic prediction models to accelerate genetic improvement efforts in fresh sweet corn carotenoid (provitamin A, lutein, and zeaxanthin) biofortification breeding programs.
-In that light, we conducted (i) a GWAS to identify key genes and favorable alleles associated with increased carotenoid levels in fresh sweet corn kernels and (ii) genomic prediction studies to determine the optimal number of genetic markers required to achieve maximal predictive abilities for the potential application of genomic selection for improving fresh kernel carotenoid levels in sweet corn germplasm.
+In that light, we conducted (i) a GWAS to identify key genes and favorable alleles associated with increased carotenoid levels in fresh sweet corn kernels and (ii) genomic prediction studies to determine the optimal number of genetic markers required to achieve maximal predictive abilities for the potential application of genomic selection for improved fresh kernel carotenoid levels in sweet corn germplasm.

 MATERIALS AND METHODS